-These regulations are intended to assure conformance with the requirements, intent and purpose of the Zoning Ordinance.
-These regulations pertain to lot shape and size within a proposed subdivision and are intended to: secure safe, convenient, and prosperous developments for the current owner and all subsequent residents; provide adequate access for safety vehicles; provide additional areas on each lot necessary to accommodate on-site septic facilities; provide for clarity of ownership; and, to prevent the occurrence of zoning violations caused by poorly designed lot shapes.
+These regulations are intended to assure conformance with the requirements, intent, and purpose of the Zoning Ordinance.
+These regulations pertain to lot shape and size within a proposed subdivision and are intended to: secure safe, convenient, and, prosperous developments for the current owner and all subsequent residents; provide adequate access for safety vehicles; provide additional areas on each lot necessary to accommodate on-site septic facilities; provide for clarity of ownership; and, to prevent the occurrence of zoning violations caused by poorly designed lot shapes.

-These regulations are intended to support implementation of the zoning ordinance and provide clarity and flexibility in the administration of said zoning ordinance where questions are left unresolved.
-They are not meant to supplant the zoning ordinance and may be waived in accordance with Section 8.1 General Waiver Provision.
+These regulations are intended to support implementation of the Zoning Ordinance and provide clarity and flexibility in the administration of the Zoning Ordinance where questions are left unresolved.
+They are not meant to supplant the Zoning Ordinance and may be waived in accordance with Section 8.1 General Waiver Provision.